leezer3/openbve-1/README.md

-OpenBVE
+openBVE
 =======
 "A license-free, open source, free of charge train driving simulator.
 Runs most BVE content from third party providers."

-This is a continuation of OpenBVE 1.4.2 and 1.4.3 (managed content is hidden but source code is still alive).
+This is a continuation of openBVE 1.4.2 and 1.4.3 (managed content is hidden but source code is still alive).

 ------------
 New features